dgraph-io/dgraph-docs/content/dql-syntax/json-mutation-format.md

 ## Language support

 To set a string value for a specific lnguage, append the language tag to the field name.
-Assuming that `specie` predicate has the @lang directive, the JSON mutation
+In case, `specie` predicate has the @lang directive, the JSON mutation
 ```dql
    {
    "set": [